pvdrz/librarian/README.md

 This is just a MVP version.
 I haven't implemented a lot of functionality I'd like to have.
 Currently Librarian can:

-- Store documents with a title, multiple authors and multiple keywords.
+- Store documents with a title, multiple authors and multiple keywords or use the ISBN to grab the book's information from Open Library.
 - Find documents doing a case-insensitive substring search over the title.
 - Open documents using your default application for each format.